🎉Grand Opening: June 2026

 Common Causes of a Knocked-Out Tooth

-A tooth can be knocked out in a variety of circumstances.
-Understanding the most common causes can help highlight the importance of preventative measures and immediate response:
+A tooth can be knocked out in a wide range of situations.
+Understanding the common causes may help you recognise when dental trauma has occurred and respond appropriately.

 Immediate Steps To Take After a Tooth Is Knocked Out

 2. Find the tooth.
 Locate the knocked-out tooth as quickly as possible.
-When you pick it up, handle it only by the crown — the white, visible part of the tooth.
-Avoid touching the root, as this area contains delicate cells that are essential for successful replantation.
+Handle it only by the crown — the visible white part of the tooth.
+Avoid touching the root, as the delicate cells on the root surface are vital for potential reattachment.

 3. Clean the tooth gently.
-If the tooth is dirty, rinse it briefly under cold running water or in milk.
-Do not scrub the root surface, use soap, or wrap the tooth in tissue, as this can damage the fragile periodontal ligament cells.
+If the tooth is visibly dirty, rinse it briefly under cold running water or in milk.
+Do not scrub it, use soap, or wrap it in tissue, as this can damage the root surface cells.

 4. Try to replant the tooth.
-If you feel able to do so, gently push the tooth back into the socket, ensuring it is facing the correct way.
-Bite down gently on a clean cloth or handkerchief to hold it in position.
-Replanting the tooth as quickly as possible gives the best chance of the periodontal ligament cells surviving.
+If you feel able to do so, gently push the tooth back into its socket, ensuring it is facing the correct way.
+Bite down softly on a clean cloth or handkerchief to hold it in place.

-5. If replantation is not possible, store the tooth in milk.
-If you are unable to replant the tooth — for example, if the injured person is a young child or if there is a risk of swallowing the tooth — place it in a small container of milk.
-Milk helps to keep the root surface cells alive for a longer period.
-If milk is not available, the tooth can be stored inside the cheek (between the gum and cheek) or in saliva as a temporary measure.
-Avoid storing it in water.
+5. If replantation is not possible, place the tooth in a small container of milk.
+Milk helps preserve the root cells.
+If milk is not available, the tooth can be placed inside the cheek (between the gum and cheek) to keep it moist with saliva.
+Avoid storing the tooth in water.

 6. Seek emergency dental care immediately.
 Time is critical.
-Contact your dental practice or an emergency dental service as soon as possible.
-Ideally, the tooth should be assessed and treated within 30 minutes to one hour of the injury.
-The sooner professional care is received, the better the potential outcome.
+Contact your dental practice or an emergency dental service as soon as possible, ideally within 30 minutes to one hour.

 Why Time Matters: The Science Behind Tooth Avulsion